danfrz/PLEBTracker/README.md

 # PLEBTracker
-Ncurses based audio tracker program inspired by goattracker and milkytracker PLEBTracker is something I wrote because I wanted to have some experience with audio, and wanted to implement what I've been learning by using other trackers.
+Ncurses based audio tracker program inspired by goattracker and milkytracker.
+PLEBTracker is something I wrote because I wanted to have some experience with audio, and wanted to implement what I've been learning by using other trackers.